soumyakbhattacharyya/hyde/_posts/2018-05-22-functional-interface.md

 	}
 ```

+As you can see, the print function accepts a Consumer, and once it applies the Consumer function, name of the Artist, is updated into upper case.

 Like Predicate, there are Typed Consumer for Int, Double, Long input types.
 Consumers can be chained together to form a composite consumer.
 There is another variety of Consumer, that takes two arguments instead one, being called as BiConsumer.

+In summary, Consmers are used to design lambda expression, that takes an argument, does not return anything, and creates impact via side effect.

 **What is a *Function* interface and how can I use it?**

-Function<T,R> represents a function that accepts one argument T, and produes a result R. For an exmaple if we want to design a funtion that returns a Map<String,Integer> (where the key, a String type, represents the name of the album and corresponding value, an Integer type, represents the number of letters in the name) by working out the list of RollingStoneAlbums it would look like following
+Function<T,R> represents a lambda expression that accepts one argument T, and produes a result R. For an exmaple if we want to design a funtion that returns a Map<String,Integer> (where the key, a String type, represents the name of the album and corresponding value, an Integer type, represents the number of letters in the name) by working out the list of RollingStoneAlbums it would look like following

 ```java
 public static void functionExample(List<RollingStoneAlbum> list) {